 College Transitions’ Takeaways

-- COVID-19 has changed the standardized testing landscape for the 2020-21 school year.
+- COVID-19 has changed the standardized testing landscape.
 Much uncertainty remains.

 - Take the ACT for the first time during the first or second semester of your junior year

-- Factor in AP and SAT Subject Test requirements to avoid standardized testing burnout
+- Factor in AP test dates to avoid standardized testing burnout

 - Leave yourself room to take the test again summer before senior year and a third time, if necessary, the fall of senior year.